DGCProductions/XTREME-Cube/README.md

 Go to the [Wiki](https://github.com/DGCProductions/XTREME-Cube/wiki) for more infomation about XTREME Cube

 Got more questions?
-Follow the [Discord](https://discord.gg/JvyF9Pq) to ask quesitons
+Follow the [Discord](https://discord.gg/JvyF9Pq) to ask questions

 ## **Features (current and future plans)**
 - Full power to change speed and direction of cube's location